RobertoLewis/symmetrical-journey/README.md

 # symmetrical-journey
-Wu-Tang Ipsum
-A filler text generator
+Wu-Tang Ipsum is a filler text generator that assembles sentences using Wu-Tang Clan lyrics, mainly from the Wu-Tang Forever and Liquid Swords albums.